- Art of Wellness Acupuncture & Traditional Chinese Medicine (TCM)11704 Wilshire Blvd, Suite 295, Los Angeles, CA, 90025

 Look for Acupuncture near me in Los Angeles for Anxiety

 At Art of Wellness, one of the top 20 clinics in greater Los Angeles selected by experts, we are concerned that so many people are feeling the weight of these difficult times and having to go it alone.
 But we are here, committed to helping people whether they are suffering possible symptoms of COVID-19 or intense anxious feelings related to fear of the virus.
-Our office is currently open on Tuesday, Thursday, and Saturday during the pandemic period for acupuncture sessions.
 Please do not hesitate to reach out to us at 310-451-5522 or email us at firstname.lastname@example.org if you or someone you love is battling anxiety.

 *This article is for education from the perspective of Traditional Chinese Medicine only.
 The education provided by this article is not approved by FDA to diagnose, prevent, treat and cure human diseases.
 It should not stop you from consulting with your physician for your medical conditions.
 Traditional Chinese Medicine is based on Qi, which is an invisible force that usually cannot be observed by modern science.
 Because science focuses on testing ideas about the natural world with evidence obtained through observation, these aspects of acupuncture can’t be studied by science.
 Therefore acupuncture and Chinese herbs are often not supported by double-blind, randomized trials, and they are considered alternative medicine therapies in the United States.